-DATED: SEPTEMBER 15, 2022
+DATED: FEBRUARY 13, 2023

-The Assembly Consumer Affairs Committee reports favorably and with committee amendments Assembly Bill No. 2138 (1R).
+The Assembly Commerce and Economic Development Committee reports favorably Assembly Bill No. 2138 (2R) with committee amendments.

-As amended by the committee, this bill repeals current law on the regulation of home improvement and home elevation contractors and establishes the New Jersey State Board of Home Improvement and Home Elevation Contractors as the regulating body of these contractors.
+As amended, this bill repeals current law on the regulation of home improvement and home elevation contractors and establishes the New Jersey State Board of Home Improvement and Home Elevation Contractors as the regulating body of these contractors.
 The bill defines "contractor" to mean an individual providing home improvement or home elevation services, or both types of services, for a corporation, partnership, association, sole proprietorship, and any other form of business organization or entity that enters into a contract with consumers.
 The definition excludes individuals who own or manage a home improvement or home elevation business but do not perform the contracting services and employees of or individuals contracted by a business entity hired or contracted to sell the contracting services.
 The bill also clarifies that "home improvement," as defined, does not include the construction of new residential property.

-Additionally, under the bill, the definition of "responsible managing employee" is deleted and "principal home improvement contractor" and "principal home elevation contractor" are established as the licensed contractors who are to oversee the performance of services of a contract if the value of the contract is at least \$120,000 and requires the submittal of more than one subcode.
+Additionally, under the bill, "principal home improvement contractor" and "principal home elevation contractor" are established as the licensed contractors who are to oversee the performance of services of a contract if the value of the contract is at least \$120,000 and requires the submittal of more than one subcode.
 A principal contractor may also practice as a non-principal contractor if a contract for services is agreed to in which the value of services is less than \$120,000 or does not require the submittal of plans with more than one subcode.

 The board created in the bill is to have a membership of nine people, including five home improvement contractors, of whom two are to represent a trade association focused on the home improvement industry, one member is to be a licensed construction code official, two members are to represent the public, and one member is to represent the Executive Branch.
 The home elevation contractor is removed as a member of the board.
 It is the entitlement of the board under the bill to retain all funds collected as a result of fees paid for initial licensure and business registration, as well as for the renewal, reactivation, or reinstatement of licenses and registrations.
 The board may use those funds to reimburse members for expenses incurred.
 The board is to assemble within 30 days of the members being appointed.
+Additionally, the first members of the board are to promulgate rules and regulations for specific provisions of the bill prior to it being fully operative.

 The responsibilities of the board are, in part, to license, on a biennial basis, home improvement and home elevation contractors and register, also on a biennial basis, home improvement and home elevation businesses; develop education requirements for contractors, including principal contractors, and a voluntary examination preparatory course; establish a code of ethics and standards of conduct for contractors; develop standards for continuing education; and promulgate rules and regulations as guidance for contractors.
+The board also has oversight of individuals who earn a maximum of \$1,500 per contract and \$25,000 annually.